Who can apply?

 - Junior or Senior credit standing

 - Required courses:

-- CS students should have completed CS233 or CS340 by the time they begin the program.
+- CS and CS+X students should have completed CS233 or CS340 by the time they begin the program.
 Completion of CS341 is highly recommended.

 - ECE students: there are no required courses.

 - Statement of Interest that explains why you are interested in the Engineering City Scholars program.
 Limit your submission to approximately 200 words.

 When can I apply?

 You will apply to participate in City Scholars the semester before joining the program in Chicago.
 Applications will be open for the first 4-6 weeks of each semester.
 Applications for Spring 2023 are due September 21, 2022.

 Applications are submitted online.
 The link is posted on each page of this website when the application is live.